PERSONALIZED SERVICES FOR SPOKANE’S SAVVY CAT PARENT

 Ultrasound

-Our ultrasounds are performed in house by Dr. Sammy Ramirez a mobile board certified radiologist.
+Our ultrasounds are performed in house by a mobile board certified radiologist.
 This gives us the flexibility to have an ultrasound performed within 24 hours depending on the needs of the patients.